 Appreciation in Property Values

-Appreciation for property managers has the following advantages:
+Appreciation for landlords has the following advantages:

 Equity Gain: The landlord gains more ownership interest in a property as its value rises.
 For landlords who might want to use that equity for upcoming investments or to obtain financing for other properties, this can be advantageous.

 Higher Sales Price: Appreciation may lead to a higher sales price if a landlord decides to sell the property.
-For landlords who have held the property for a long time and have experienced a large increase in value, this can be especially advantageous.
+For landlords who have held the property for a long time and have experienced a large increase in value, this can be especially lucrative.

 Benefits for Taxes: Landlords may pay less tax as a result of appreciation.
 The value of a landlord’s rental property may be written off over a 27.5-year period according to the IRS.
-This depreciation can negate any rental revenue the landlord receives, lowering their tax obligation.
+This depreciation can negate rental revenue the landlord receives, lowering their tax obligation.